ialab-yale/meshcat-mujoco/README.md

 pip install meshcat
 ```

-once these packages are successfully installed, from this package directory install it via pip
+once these packages are successfully installed, clone this package directory and install it via pip
 ```bash
 pip install -e .
 ```